 (iii) Knowledge of languages

-You must have a thorough knowledge (at least C1 level) of one of the European Union’s official languages (language 1): Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish or Swedish,
+You must have a thorough knowledge (at least level C1) of one of the European Union’s official languages (language 1): Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish or Swedish,

-a very good knowledge (at least B2 level) of English or French (language 2).
+a very good knowledge (at least level B2) of English or French (language 2).

 Language 2 must be different from language 1.

-In addition, in the interests of equality of treatment, all candidates, even if they have one of these two languages as their first official language, are required to have a satisfactory knowledge of a second language, which must be the other of those two languages.
+In addition, in the interests of equality of treatment, all candidates, even if they have one of these two languages as their first official language, are required to have a satisfactory knowledge of a second language, which must also be one of these two languages.

 1. Admission to the selection procedure

-– have submitted your application in accordance with the arrangements specified and by the closing date,
+– and have submitted your application in accordance with the arrangements specified and by the closing date,

-the selection committee will assess your application in the light of the specific eligibility conditions.
+the selection committee will assess your application in the light of the specific eligibility criteria (section A.3.(b)).

-If you meet the specific eligibility conditions, the selection committee will admit you to the selection procedure.
+If you meet the specific eligibility criteria, the selection committee will admit you to the selection procedure.

-The selection committee will base its decisions solely on the information given on the application form and substantiated by supporting documents (for further details see the Guide for Candidates in selection procedures organised by the European Parliament).
+The committee will base its decisions solely on information given in the application form which is substantiated by supporting documents

 2. Assessment of qualifications

-Based on a marking grid laid down in advance, the selection committee will assess the qualifications of candidates admitted to the selection procedure and draw up a list of the 12 best candidates, who will be invited to the written test.
+On the basis of a marking grid laid down in advance, the selection committee will assess the qualifications of candidates admitted to the selection procedure and draw up a list of the 30 best candidates, who will be admitted to the tests.